Cameras supported by V4L2 (on Linux)

 Imaging Source cameras are also supported using the V4L2 UVC driver but require a small (and rather simpler) tweak to get them to work.
 A ruleset for udev is supplied to deal with this.

 These are supported using the Linux and OSX SDKs supplied by ZWO.
-In theory all of the cameras should work, though only the ASI120MM, ASI120MM-S, ASI174MM and ASI120MC have been tested.
+In theory all of the cameras should work and many have been tested have been tested.
 By default the device nodes for these cameras only allow access to the “root” user.
 A udev ruleset is supplied that allows access to anyone.
 A better solution would be to allow access only to users in a specific group.
 This will be implemented in a future release.

 I believe the Skyris cameras should work.
 The 174M and 132C have been tested.
-The Neximage models do not work yet.
+The Neximage models should also work.

-As above, the USB versions of these should work on Linux using V4L2.
+As above, the mono USB versions of these should work on Linux using V4L2 and all USB astro cameras should work using the UVC interface.
 On OSX they are supported using libuvc.
 The FireWire cameras also work on Linux and OSX.

-Currently the QHY5, QHY5L-II (not the QHY5-II) and QHY6 are supported.
+Currently the QHY5, QHY5L-II, QHY5-II, QHY6 and IMG132E are supported.
 On Linux these cameras uses a udev ruleset to load the firmware into the camera.
 On OSX they do it when the application connects to the camera.

-The Firefly MV and Chameleon should work.
+The Firefly MV and Chameleon work.
+The Gig-E Blackfly should work on Linux.
 I see no reason why many of the other Point Grey USB and FireWire cameras wouldn’t work, but I haven’t tested them.
+The Blackfly camera will require the flycapture libraries to be installed.

 The Atik GP should work, but is untested.
 Some of the ATK-16 models may well work.
 The only one I have tested is the 16IC.